Deep-MI/Deep-MI.github.io/events/workshops/fastsurfer-course-2025/index.md

 - [Advanced deep-learning for image segmentation](/events/workshops/fastsurfer-course-2025/program#advanced-deep-learning-for-image-segmentation): fast and reliable anatomical segmentation -- the core module of the FastSurfer software
 - [Surface models](/events/workshops/fastsurfer-course-2025/program#surface-models): how to create surface models and extract a rich set of anatomical features
 - [Statistical modeling and inference](/events/workshops/fastsurfer-course-2025/program#statistical-modeling-and-inference): how to arrive at conclusions -- the evaluation and interpretation of results
-- [Longitudinal processing and analysis](/events/workshops/fastsurfer-course-2025/program#longitudinal-processing-and-analysis): taking advantage of longitudinal study designs -- and dealing with their challenges and intricacies
+- [**NEW**: Longitudinal processing and analysis](/events/workshops/fastsurfer-course-2025/program#longitudinal-processing-and-analysis): taking advantage of longitudinal study designs -- and dealing with their challenges and intricacies
 - [Quality control and edits](/events/workshops/fastsurfer-course-2025/program#qc-troubleshooting-and-practical-issues): how to trust your results -- solutions to potential pitfalls and issues
 - [The FastSurfer ecosystem](/events/workshops/fastsurfer-course-2025/program#the-fastsurfer-ecosystem): specialized applications, add-on modules, and an outlook to future developments